-Chemotherapy administration, intravenous infusion technique; up to 1 hour, single or initial drug 96413 Chemotherapy administration, intravenous infusion technique; each additional hour, 1 to 8 hours 96415 , ,

-(List separately in addition to code for primary procedure.)
+Chemotherapy administration, intravenous infusion technique; up to 1 hour, single or initial drug 96413 Chemotherapy administration, intravenous infusion technique; each additional hour, 1 to 8 hours (List separately in addition to code for primary 96415 procedure.)

-Product Information for ZYNLONTA 5 NDC 10-digit: 79952-110-01 11-digit: 79952-0110-01 Payer requirements regarding use of a 10-digit or 11-digit NDC vary Dosage forms and strengths For intravenous use: 10 mg of loncastuximab tesirine-lpyl as a lyophilized powder in a single-dose vial for reconstitution and dilution Route of administration Intravenous infusion over 30 minutes
+Product Information for ZYNLONTA 5 NDC 10-digit: 79952-110-01 11-digit: 79952-0110-01 Payer requirements regarding use of a 10-digit or 11-digit NDC vary (Providers should contact their patient's health plan for specific information on their coding requirements.)
+Dosage forms and strengths For intravenous use: 10 mg of loncastuximab tesirine-lpyl as a lyophilized powder in a single-dose vial for reconstitution and dilution Route of administration Intravenous infusion over 30 minutes